 You’ve only got until 12 December to experience this urgent and timely solo exhibition.

 Making their own body the canvas and protagonist of their art, Cassils works across the mediums of sculpture, photography, live performance, sound design and film.
 The exhibition, which was accompanied by a world premiere contemporary dance piece, offers a ten-year survey of Cassils’ work.

 Drawing on the notion that our perceptions of the body are shaped by power and social narratives, Cassils’ work considers the history(s) of LGBTQI+ violence and representation.
 In Cassils’ work the body becomes the vital and primary site of artistic inquiry and as such, becomes central in expressing themes of struggle and survival.

-The exhibition is accompanied by Cassils’ first piece of contemporary dance.
-A new commission for HOME’s Theatre 1, the work is set to the backdrop of the government’s recent shortfallings in reviewing the UK Gender Recognition Act; the toxic online abuse propagated by those purporting to champion women’s rights and the rise of far-right forums.
-With a surge in reports of anti-trans hate crimes since 2014, the performance examines personal safety, visibility and vulnerability during a time of heightened violence against the Gender-Nonconforming/ Trans community.
+The exhibition was also accompanied by Cassils’ first piece of contemporary dance.
+A new commission for HOME’s Theatre 1, the work was set to the backdrop of the government’s recent shortfallings in reviewing the UK Gender Recognition Act; the toxic online abuse propagated by those purporting to champion women’s rights and the rise of far-right forums.
+With a surge in reports of anti-trans hate crimes since 2014, the performance looked to examine personal safety, visibility and vulnerability during a time of heightened violence against the Gender-Nonconforming/ Trans community.

-Collaborating with renowned dance choreographer Jasmine Albuquerque, Human Measure (2021) will utilise Cassils’ research into kinesiology, martial arts and sports science to reexamine Yves Kline’s Anthropometries paintings, which were elaborately produced using naked bodies as paintbrushes in front of an audience.
+Collaborating with renowned dance choreographer Jasmine Albuquerque, Human Measure (2021) utilised Cassils’ research into kinesiology, martial arts and sports science to reexamine Yves Kline’s Anthropometries paintings, which were elaborately produced using naked bodies as paintbrushes in front of an audience.